AbhinavPatel271/IITI_BOT/README.md

     <strong>Live URL for our chatbot:</strong>
     <a href="https://iit-indore-bot.vercel.app/" target="_blank">https://iit-indore-bot.vercel.app</a><br>
     <em>WARNING ⚠️: The chatbot may take 8-10 minutes to generate responses if the backend server or docstore server (deployed on Render) is in a cold start state.
-    It may also fail to respond due to "Pathway effect" which states that pathway can crash anytime without any changes in the previously working code.</em>
+    It may also fail to respond due to "Pathway effect" which states that pathway can crash anytime without any changes in the previously working code.
+It is advisable to run the project locally.</em>
   </p>

   <h2>📌 Introduction</h2>